-The Playability study seeks to gain the perspective of children aged 10 to 13 years and their parents on why they are motivated – or not – to play outside.
-We are focused on understanding how the built outdoor environment as well as individual and social factors influence children’s outdoor play and independent mobility.
-The ultimate goal of this project is to develop an index of the playability of outdoor environments – the extent to which a given environment is friendly for children’s outdoor play.
+The Playability (PLAY) study seeks to gain the perspective of children aged 10 to 13 years and their parents on why they are motivated – or not – to play outside.
+This study focused on understanding how the physical outdoor environment as well as social factors influence children’s outdoor play and independent mobility.
+The ultimate goal of this study is to develop an index of the playability of outdoor environments – the extent to which a given environment is friendly for children’s unsupervised outdoor play.
 The playability index will be useful for designing urban environments to meet children’s needs and positively influence their development and well-being.

 Data analysis: ongoing.

 Infographic on why playing outdoors is so important for children?
 The Playability study [link]

 Riazi, N., Brussoni, M., Vertinsky, P., & Faulkner, G. (2021).
 “Well, you feel more responsible when you’re unsupervised”: Exploring family perspectives on children’s independent mobility.
 Children, 8(3), 225. [link]

 Han, C.S., Lin, Y., Mâsse, L.C., Brussoni, M. (2020).
 “There’s kind of a wall I have to stay inside of”: A qualitative understanding of children’s independent mobility range, destination, time and expansion.
 Children, Youth and Environments, 30(2), 97-118. [link]

 Brussoni, M., Lin, Y., Han, C., Janssen, I., Schuurman, N., Boyes, R., . . .
 Mâsse, L. C. (2020).
 A qualitative investigation of unsupervised outdoor activities for 10- to 13-year-old children: “I like adventuring but I don’t like adventuring without being careful”.
 Journal of Environmental Psychology, 70, 101460. doi:10.1016/j.jenvp.2020.101460 [link]